 Also, this book could be read as a standalone which was crazy to me.
 It covers so much action and has so much momentum.
 I kept waiting for a cliffhanger to make me wait for the next book because there are two more.

-HOWEVER, [author name] never stopped.
+HOWEVER, Ciccarelli never stopped.
 She covered an epic high fantasy adventure in one book, which Hollywood would have chosen to make three movies out of.
 I loved it though, because I got to learn the character, the world, and engage with a complex plot without losing any valuable parts due to it being a single book.

 AND THERE ARE MORE BOOKS!
-They aren’t from the same POV’s, but I’m still really interested since it will be a continuation of the same story, and I’m stoaked.
+They aren’t from the same POV’s, but I’m still really interested since it will be a continuation of the same story, and I’m stoked.
 The author also said on a Goodreads post that the books can be read as standalone, novels and I love when authors do that.